sparkflows/sparkflows-docs/docs/tutorials/data-science/sparkml/farmers-market-prediction.rst

 DataBricks has published a clean approach to build this use case.
 It features a Python notebook that demonstrates how to create ML Pipeline to preprocess a dataset, train a Machine Learning model and make predictions.

-Using Fire Insights Visual Designer, you can try to execute this approach visually and declaratively.
+Using Sparkflows Visual Designer, you can try to execute this approach visually and declaratively.
 This note speaks to that.

 As the DataBricks link highlights: